cemakpolat/python-advanced-tutorials/docs/part3/subchapters/c11_ml.md

     *   **Focus:** Reinforces Scikit-learn pipelines, data preprocessing, feature engineering, model selection, and evaluation.

-Okay, I understand.
-You want fully coded, runnable examples for the two new projects as well.
-This will be a substantial addition.
-I will make sure to note where external datasets need to be downloaded and give explicit instructions.

-Here's the full code for the two new projects (11.2 and 11.3) to add to Chapter 11.
-Remember, these are meant to be added *before* the Conclusion section.

 *   **Project 11.2: Customer Churn Prediction Pipeline**

 ```python